The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 While this may not be the kind of mix that you would expect to be brought together, what you get is a rather wonderful dog that has the best of both breeds.

-Of course, prior to going ahead and actually taking ownership of this breed of dog, there are a number of things that you should know about them, and that is where this complete guide is going to help.
+Of course, before going ahead and taking ownership of this breed of dog, there are several things that you should know about them, and that is where this complete guide is going to help.

 American Pit Corso Puppies – Before You Buy…

 As we work through this guide, you will learn everything that you need to know regarding an American Pit Corso.
 However, at this point, we want to turn the attention onto you.

 There is no point in even going ahead and buying this puppy if your knowledge of the breed is very limited.